 How Long Does the Flu Last?

-Fever and other flu symptoms often go away after 5 days or so, but kids may still have a cough or feel weak.
-Children's symptoms are usually all gone in a week or two.
+Fever and other flu symptoms often go away after a week or so, but some people may still have a cough or feel weak for longer than that.

 Can the Flu Be Prevented?